shapely/shapely/docs/geometry.rst

 When operations are applied on geometries the result is returned according to some conventions.

+In most cases, geometries will be returned in "mild" canonical form:

-As a general rule, the coordinates of exterior rings follow a clockwise orientation and interior rings have a counter-clockwise orientation.
+- the coordinates of exterior rings follow a clockwise orientation and interior rings have a counter-clockwise orientation.
 This is the opposite of the OGC specifications because the choice was made before this was included in the standard.

-The starting point of rings and the order of geometry types in a collection can be changed, but the result is undefined.
-When :func:`~shapely.normalize` is used though, it will make sure that the starting point of rings is lower left and that collections are ordered by geometry type.
+- the starting point of rings can be changed, but it is undefined
+- the order of geometry types in a collection can be changed, but the order is undefined

+When :func:`~shapely.normalize` is used, the "strict" canonical form is applied:

+- the coordinates of exterior rings follow a clockwise orientation and interior rings have a counter-clockwise orientation
+- the starting point of rings is lower left
+- elements in collections are ordered by geometry type

 It is important to note that input geometries do not have to follow these conventions.